haifengl/bigdata/README.md

 -   Recommendation

-which you rarely find in business intelligence applications [^1].
-New applications, e.g. smart grid and Internet of things, are pushing this real-time proactive analysis forward to the whole environment and context.
+which you rarely find in business intelligence applications.[^1] New applications, e.g. smart grid and Internet of things, are pushing this real-time proactive analysis forward to the whole environment and context.
 Therefore, the fundamental objective of big data is to help the